caleb-bugg/website/content/home/teaching.md

 weight = 60

 +++
-I have served an instructor or a teaching assistant for the following courses at UC Berkeley:
+I have served as an instructor or a teaching assistant for the following courses at UC Berkeley:

 #### Instructor
 * IEOR 162: Linear Programming & Network Flows (Spring 2017)